ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 In the same spirit, it MUST be ensured that communications between the AS and an administrator are mutually authenticated, encrypted and integrity protected, as well as protected against message replay.

 Before starting its registration process at the AS, an administrator has to establish such a secure communication association with the AS, if they do not share one already.
 In particular, mutual authentication is REQUIRED during the establishment of the secure association.
-To this end, the administrator and the AS can rely, e.g., on establishing a TLS or DTLS secure session with mutual authentication {{RFC8446}}{{RFC9147}}, or an OSCORE Security Context {{RFC8613}} by running the authenticated key establishment protocol EDHOC {{RFC9528}}.
+To this end, the administrator and the AS can rely, e.g., on establishing a TLS or DTLS secure session with mutual authentication {{RFC8446}}{{RFC9147}}, or an OSCORE Security Context {{RFC8613}} by running the authenticated key exchange protocol EDHOC {{RFC9528}}.

 When receiving authenticated requests from the administrator for accessing the TRL endpoint, the AS can always check whether the requester is authorized to take such a role, i.e., to access the full TRL.